UNICORE-EU/unicore-docs/source/user-docs/user-docs-introduction.rst

 Use case: job execution
 -----------------------

-Running jobs is the backbones of UNICORE - you can use it as a fancy job submission and job monitoring tool, or simply as a "replacement" for SSH.
+Running jobs is the backbone of UNICORE - you can use it as a fancy job submission and job monitoring tool, or simply as a "replacement" for SSH.